vishvAsa/notes/content/history/paganology/Aryan/indo-iranian/indo-aryan/persons/brAhma/abrAhmaNAH/Classical_period.md

 ## sOmEshvara chAlukya
 the polymath author of manasollAsa.

-## udayana
-logician,  shored up the vaidika dharma against the enticements of bauddhas.

 ## hemachandra-sUrI
 a vaishya by birth, brilliant grammarian in the chAlukya court - [MT](https://manasataramgini.wordpress.com/2008/08/20/story-of-siddha-haima/).